 Course Code MAT625

 Course Title Numerical Analysis Lab

 Type of course Core

 LTP 400

 Credits 4

 Course prerequisite Basic knowledge of Computer programming and Computer Algebra System (CAS): MATLAB or MATHEMATICA

 Course Objective (CO) This course is designed to provide understanding of implementation of basic numerical methods for solving different problems viz. nonlinear equations, system of linear equations, interpolation and extrapolation, numerical differentiation and integration, numerical initial and boundary value problems of ordinary differential equations etc. Further, this course will develop programming skills in the students in order to write and implement their own computer programs for solving problems arising in science, engineering and economics.

-Course At the end of the course, the students will be able to
+Course Outcomes(CO) At the end of the course, the students will be able to 1.

-Outcomes(CO) 1.
 Apply their knowledge of computer programming to develop and implement their own computer codes of numerical methods for solving different types of complex problems viz. nonlinear equations, system of linear equations, interpolation and extrapolation, numerical differentiation and integration, numerical initial and boundary value problems of ordinary differential equations etc. 2.
-Utilize the symbolic tools of Computer Algebra System (CAS) for example MATLAB or MATHEMATICA independently and in their computer codes for solving a given problem.
-3. Develop, select and apply numerical methods as a computer code with the understanding of their limitations so that they can be implemented in order to get acceptable results.
+Understand different implementation modes of a numerical method in order to solve a given problem efficiently.
+3. Analyze and modify computer codes available in the scientific literature.
+4. Utilize the symbolic tools of Computer Algebra System (CAS) for example MATLAB or MATHEMATICA independently and in their computer codes for solving a given problem.
+5. Develop, select and apply numerical methods as a computer code with the understanding of their limitations so that they can be implemented in order to get acceptable results.